 Camp Alice/Commissary Hike

-This is a wonderful hike that is both easier and less often used than the summit trail or the nature trail, offering a chance for silence and solitude.
-There's no lack of scenery compared to the summit area trails, though - high altitude, alpine trees and meadows provide the foreground for the looming peak of Mount Mitchell and distant mountains far beyond.
+This is a high-elevation hike that, while providing the same storied Black Mountains scenery, is both easier and less often used than some of the park's other trails, offering a chance for silence and solitude.
+Trees and meadows with a decidedly alpine appearance provide the foreground for the looming peak of Mount Mitchell and distant summits far beyond as you explore a historic old tourist camp along noisy Lower Creek.
 Once an old railroad bed, this is now a gravel path accessible to the entire family.
 Bring the kids!

 From Asheville, take the Blue Ridge Parkway north for 33 miles to the entrance for Mount Mitchell State Park.
 Turn left, on NC 128.
 Park just past the gated entrance to the park, at the Park Office.